iamelijahko/whatever-the-weather/README.md

 - Send alert to your mailbox with the following messages.
 - "Subject: HOT SPELL ALERT!
 Body: Temperature in 2 hours will be {this_temp} degree Celsius.
 Stay cool and drink more water!"

+That's it!
+All you need is to go to your local park, enjoy the sunshine, and wait for the trigger of the message if it's going to be too hot!
+Get hydrated and stay cool!

 ### Bonus: Instant Weather Alert with GUI
 ###### Video demo: https://youtu.be/NK3kZEHtCiU
 ###### P.S.
 Run on your local computer, no need to upload to pythonanywhere.com